PabloArroyo2002/portfolio/README.md

 **Fast Turnaround:** This sample was in Texas within a month of us shipping out the first prototype, and taught us that the floor in the Mariana Trench was soft, informing the design for the next set of samplers.

 ![Soil Sampler Early]({{ "/assets/soil-sampler-early.jpg" | relative_url }})
-**Informed Design:** Better understanding the challenge of dropping into the ocean and descent, these samplers were calibrated in a pool to avoid misfires.
+**Informed Design:** With a better understanding of the challenge of dropping into the ocean and descending, these samplers were calibrated in a pool to avoid misfires.
 The amount of material captured was also improved by the addition of relief vents at the top of the tube, allowing water to flow through the snapping sampler claw.

 ![Soil Sampler Late]({{ "/assets/soil-sampler-late.jpg" | relative_url }})
 **Raising the bar:** The demand for stratified soil samples forced an abandonment of the claw mechanism and motivated a design that would push the sample collector perpendicular to the silt upon which it rested.